YuncongMa/pNet/README.md

 # Additional package needed
-> Downlaod workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench
+1. To allow the input of HCP data in cifti format, downlaod workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench

 # Reference
 [1] Cui, Z. (2020).
 Individual variation in functional topography of association networks in youth.
 Neuron, 106(2), 340-353. <br />